+Yes.
 Being based in New York means that it's easy for me to travel just about anywhere on the planet.
-In addition to officially covering the Caribbean as part of my "regular beat", I can often be anywhere in the world, usually with just a few days notice.
 I handle my own air travel, accommodations, and ground transportation so you need not worry about it.

 I read this whole thing!

 You are very thorough.
 Well done, you!
 Let me know, and if you book, I'll add a $30 print credit to your order.